 Do I really need an eye exam every year?

 Absolutely!
-Your eyes are important, which is why here at Buenau's Opticians, your vision care is our top priority, and it all starts with a annual eye exam.
+Your eyes are important, which is why here at Buenau's Opticians, your vision care is our top priority, and it all starts with an annual eye exam.
 It's important to understand that annual eye examinations are much more than just a simple vision check.
 It is fairly complicated process that not only checks your visual accuity, but also neurological function, eye pressure, eye muscle coordination, and the overall health of the external and internal structures of the eye.
-There are serveral serious eye diseases that are asymptomatic in the early stages, which is why early detection and treatment plays such a crucial role in preventing vision loss.
-Conditions such as macular degeneration, glaucoma, and cataracts develop so gradually over time that many patients fail to realize there is a problem until serious damage has already occured.
+There are several serious eye diseases that are asymptomatic in the early stages, which is why early detection and treatment plays such a crucial role in preventing vision loss.
+Conditions such as macular degeneration, glaucoma, and cataracts develop so gradually over time that many patients fail to realize there is a problem until serious damage has already occurred.

 Why do I have to get an annual eye exam if I wear contacts?

 Contact lenses are a medial device regulated by the FDA, and it's because of this that annual exams and contact lenses evaluations are required by law.
 Besides making sure your prescription is up-to-date, eye doctors check the health of your eyes, the curvature of your corneas, and inspect your eyes for microscopic related complications associated with wearing a contact lenses.
 As we get older, so do our eyes, and a small problem today - left unchecked - could turn into a serious problem down the road.
 You only get one set of eyes, so why chance anything?
 At Buenau's Opticans, we pride ourselves in specializing in the hard-to-fit contact lens patient.
 With our wide selection and great prices, you can be assured that we will do everything possible to make sure that you're wearing the safest contact lenses possible.

 When should I have my child's eyes examined?